mrbrightside75/capstone-react/README.md

-Here is a sample `README.md` for your Early Intervention Case Management project:
+Here is the `README.md` with your updated workflow steps in markdown format:

 ---